 You may copy news or news commentary broadcasts to show later in the classroom.
 Educational institutions using news and commentary under the educational exception of the Copyright Modernization Act, do not have to pay royalties, destroy copies of news or commentary programs after one year, or keep records of the copies made of news or commentary programs.
 The copy can be made only at the time the program is aired by the broadcaster or communicated over the Internet.

-You may record a television show and review it for up to 30 days.
+You may record a television show and retain it for up to 30 days.

 You may record TV documentaries or TV series at the time of broadcast to show in a face to face classroom ONLY if all of the following conditions apply: